insight-creative/hillestadheating.com/content/commercial-hvac-lodi-wi.md

 ### Commercial Heating

-Hillestad Heating offers full-service heating solutions for commercial properties, including system repairs, replacements and new construction projects.
+Hillestad Heating and Cooling offers full-service heating solutions for commercial properties, including system repairs, replacements and new construction projects.
 We specialize in serving restaurants, hotels and a wide range of commercial facilities.

 We don’t push specific brands, instead, we take time to understand your building’s needs and work with you to develop a customized, energy-efficient solution that fits your goals and budget.